Achievable logoAchievable logo

 Corynebacterium diphtheriae

-Corynebacterium is the causative agent of Diphtheria.
-It was discovered by bacteriologists Edwin Klebs and Frederich Loffler hence it is also called Klebs-Loffler’s bacillus.
+Corynebacterium is the causative agent of diphtheria.
+It was discovered by bacteriologists Edwin Klebs and Frederich Loffler, so it’s also called Klebs-Loffler’s bacillus.

 Morphology

-They are Gram positive , non sporing, non capsulated bacilli.
-They are arranged characteristically in Chinese letter patterns like letter V, L or in palisades.
-They appear club shaped due to the presence of granules composed of polymetaphosphate which stain purplish with methylene blue stain.
-These are seen only in pathogenic C.diphtheriae.
-The granules are energy storehouses for the bacteria.
+They appear club-shaped due to the presence of granules composed of polymetaphosphate, which stain purplish with methylene blue.
+These granules are seen only in pathogenic C. diphtheriae.
+The granules act as energy storehouses for the bacteria.

 Classification

-Mc Leod classified Corynebacterium diphtheriae on the basis of colony characters as Gravis, Intermedius and Mitis with Gravis being most virulent and Mitis least virulent of the three.
+Mc Leod classified Corynebacterium diphtheriae on the basis of colony characteristics into Gravis, Intermedius, and Mitis.
+Of these, Gravis is the most virulent and Mitis is the least virulent.

-Pathogenicity is due to exotoxin.
-The toxin inhibits protein synthesis by inhibiting elongation factor 2 or EF 2.
-The toxin is coded by the tox gene which is carried by a lysogenic phage.
-If phage is lost so is toxicity.
-The toxin causes tissue necrosis causing pseudomembrane formation and it enters the bloodstream causing a toxemia primarily affecting the heart, nerves and adrenals.
+Pathogenicity is due to an exotoxin.
+The toxin inhibits protein synthesis by inhibiting elongation factor 2 (EF 2).
+The toxin is coded by the tox gene, which is carried by a lysogenic phage.
+If the phage is lost, toxicity is also lost.

-Pseudomembrane is typically seen over the tonsils and throat, which may cause mechanical obstruction to breathing and asphyxia.
-Toxin may cause myocarditis and neuropathy with weakness and paralysis.
+Pseudomembrane is typically seen over the tonsils and throat.
+This may cause mechanical obstruction to breathing and lead to asphyxia.
+The toxin may also cause myocarditis and neuropathy, with weakness and paralysis.

-Demonstration of toxin production is essential for the microbiological diagnosis of C.diphtheriae as similar looking commensals are present in the human throat.
-Animal inoculation, Elek’s gel precipitation tests (positive test shows an arrow shaped precipitate), tissue culture or PCR for tox gene can be used for toxin detection.
+Demonstration of toxin production is essential for the microbiological diagnosis of C. diphtheriae, because similar-looking commensals are present in the human throat.
+Animal inoculation, Elek’s gel precipitation test (a positive test shows an arrow-shaped precipitate), tissue culture, or PCR for the tox gene can be used for toxin detection.

 Sign up for free to take 1 quiz question on this topic